-After practising yoga for several years, I realized I wanted more: deeper knowledge about postures (asanas), more insights into ethical values, and philosophical and spiritual teachings of yoga.
-So, in 2016, I started my 300-hour Hatha Yoga teacher training with 100% Yoga in Geneva.
+After practising yoga for several years, I realized I wanted more: deeper knowledge about postures (asanas), more insights into ethical values, philosophical and spiritual teachings of yoga.
+So, in 2016, I started my 300-hour Hatha Yoga teacher training with 100% Yoga in Geneva, Switzerland.

 I had almost completed the training when I got pregnant.
 So, encouraged by my teacher, I decided to seize this once (or so) in a lifetime opportunity to pursue a Prenatal and Postnatal Yoga teacher training while experiencing pregnancy, birth and post-partum myself.
 The training builds on the approach of renowned medical doctor and yoga teacher Dr. Bernadette de Gasquet, combining modern medical knowledge with traditional wisdom about pregnancy and giving birth.
 When I was 7 months pregnant, I started teaching prenatal yoga to other pregnant women: what a wonderful, enriching experience!

 In March 2018, I gave birth to the most beautiful baby boy the world has ever seen (of course, right?).
 What a life-altering, humbling experience (you can read my birth story here).
 Being a mum is both exhausting and exhilarating at the same time.
 Life will never be the same.
 Nothing prepared me for this hurricane of emotions (and hormones), the unconditional love I feel for this little human being.
 This is it.
 It all makes sense.